Journalist Ronan Farrow to speak in Seattle about #MeToo’s impact

 Those attempts were the subject of a 2017 New Yorker story called “Harvey Weinstein’s Army of Spies,” in which Farrow outlined how Weinstein hired private security agencies to collect information from the women and journalists exposing the allegations.
 The firms include Black Cube, which is run “largely by former officers of Mossad and other Israeli intelligence agencies,” Farrow wrote.

 There was nothing special about Farrow that made 13 female sources want to confide in him, he said.
 Not the prestige of The New Yorker.
 Not his law degree from Yale.
 And not his pedigree as the son of actress Mia Farrow and, officially, director Woody Allen — but quite possibly Farrow’s ex-husband, Frank Sinatra.
-(In recent years, Mia Farrow has said her son was “possibly” Sinatra’s, and Allen as said he “wouldn’t bet his life” that Ronan was his.)
+(In recent years, Mia Farrow has said her son was “possibly” Sinatra’s, and Allen has said he “wouldn’t bet his life” that Ronan was his.)

 The women spoke with him, Farrow said, simply because they were ready to tell their stories.